arcaravaggi/remBoot/README.md

 # remBoot
 An R package for estimating animal densities and variance from camera trap data using Random Encounter Modelling.
 An example can be found at http://htmlpreview.github.io/?https://github.com/arcaravaggi/remBoot/blob/master/vignettes/remBoot.html

+# Installation

+To install remBoot from the GitHub repo, use the following commands:

+install.packages("githubinstall")
+library(githubinstall)
+githubinstall("remBoot")

 # License

 This package is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.